hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 In this lesson, you will:

 - Describe RShiny
-- Describe the structure of a RShiny App
+- Describe the structure of an RShiny App
 - Define the syntax needed to create an RShiny App

 ## What is Shiny?